Rear Projection TV's online kopen

 https://www.lifewire.com/what-is-a-rear-projection-tv-5201187

 A rear projection TV is a type of display technology featuring a CRT, LCD, or digital light processing (DLP) projector inside the chassis which projects an image on to the front-mounted screen.
-It was popular during the early days of now-traditional LCD TVs, where LCD technology was prohibitively expensive.

 What Is a Rear Projection TV? - UMA Technology